Connect with us

 Cryptomining is also no different in philosophy.
 Instead of defeating villains, miners present advanced cryptographic answers, typically requiring sustained effort and specialized hardware.
 Depending on processing power and network, hours or a few days can pass.
 It does require tweaking, similarly to optimizing a build in a computer game or a strategy on multiple attempts.

 Even as goals differ—high points vs. in-game currency—the same dynamic holds: invest effort, wait for payoff, repeat.
 Players and miners long for optimization in flying through levels or hashing at a greater rate.
+They also pay close attention to real-world factors, such as the Bitcoin to NOK exchange rate, to understand the true value of their digital rewards.
 Both long for efficiency and payoff in repeated, sustained effort that, in due course, yields tangible digital prizes.

 Resource Management and Scaling Up